5 Surprisingly Common U Channel Edge Trim Applications

 What Is U channel edge trim?

-U channel trim is a tall, skinny metal formed product.
+First off, a U channel is a tall, skinny, metal formed product.
 Deeper channels (a little deeper and more narrow than what you see above) can only be achieved through roll forming.
 Other forming methods can reach into the U shape as well as they can with standard steel channels.
-So if you’re looking for an especially deep U channel, check out our MeshTrim offerings here.
+So if you’re looking for an especially deep U channel, take a look at MeshTrim here.

-U channels are commonly used to frame thin panel and mesh products.
+U channel metal edge trim gets lots of love for its ability to frame thin panel and mesh products.
 This includes metal fabrics, glass panels, wire mesh, and other flat panel items.

-In many applications, the naturally sharp edges of wire mesh and metal panels are undesirable, and even detrimental for their intended use.
+In many applications, the naturally sharp edges of wire mesh and metal panels are undesirable and even detrimental to their intended use.
 This is true in the case of animal cages, screen doors, and other items that humans and animals use daily.

 In these cases, we want to eliminate injuries and snagging associated with sharp edges.
 U channel trim fits perfectly over the edges to create a safe and attractive frame for your product.